toraritte/knowledge-gaps/Nix-glob/nix-notes.md

    Nixpkgs repo has a  specific directory structure for systemd service files.

+   Check out  "*Chapter 43.
+Building Specific  Parts of NixOS*",  there is  a good  description of  manually building systemd services.

 ### Ideas to improve the docs

  + **Show related commits to each manual.**